iterative/katacoda-scenarios/get-started/stages/intro.md

 [bcstage]: https://dvc.org/doc/user-guide/basic-concepts/stage

-We have a machine learning project already provided in `~/project`.
-We provided source files in `~/project/src/`, downloaded data to `data/data.xml`, and made it smaller.
+In this scenario, our goal is to create a project that classifies the questions and assigns tags to them.
+In a world _without_ DVC, tasks like data preparation, training, testing, evaluation are run manually, and this is prone to errors caused by too many moving parts.
+We provided the source files in `~/project/src/`, downloaded data to `data/data.xml`, and made it smaller.
 You can review these steps in more detail in [Data and Model Versioning][v] and [Accessing Data and Models][a] scenarios.

 [v]: https://katacoda.com/dvc/courses/get-started/versioning